WebMole/WebMole/ReadMe.md

 To Clone this repository
 ------------------------

-We are using `git submodules` so you need to clone with recursive mode
+We are using `git submodules` so clone this repository in recursive mode:

     git clone --recursive https://github.com/WebMole/WebMole.git
+    cd WebMole
     git submodule update --recursive

-If you want to do any modification in a demo, you should checkout on the master branch
+If you want to do any modification in a demo, you should checkout `master` branch on `Ajax-Listing-Generator` like so:

     cd demos/Ajax-Listing-Generator/
     git checkout master